 - For entities: name, registered name, short name(s)/acronyms, and other names (in original and Latin script) by which it is known or was formerly known, addresses, headquarters, branches/subsidiaries, affiliates, fronts, nature of business or activity, State(s) of main activity, leadership/management/corporate structure, registration (incorporation), tax, or other identification number, website addresses, bank account number(s), and any other information relevant to facilitate the application of the measures.

 Please address the listing requests to:

-The Chair of the Committee, Her Excellency Ms. Joanna Wronecka (Poland), through the Permanent Mission the Republic of Poland to the United Nations
+The Chair of the Committee, His Excellency Mr. Dang Dinh Quy (Viet Nam), through the Permanent Mission of the Socialist Republic of Viet Nam to the United Nations

 With copies to:

 - The Secretary of the Committee, Mr. David Biggs, Email address: SC-2206-Committee@un.org